 Third, we seek returns primarily through investment fund managers who are expected to outperform passive approaches over three- to five-year periods.
 We conduct rigorous initial and ongoing due diligence, selecting managers who consider the downside risk of every investment, provide a high level of transparency into their practices and avoid use of excessive leverage.

 Fourth, we hold diversity and inclusion as core values.
 We partner with our investment consultant to identify high-performing minority and women investment managers to ensure a diverse set of strategies, views and backgrounds is represented in the portfolios.
 Research supports the fact that smaller, skilled investment managers with a differentiated view tend to outperform their peers.

 Finally, we are long-term investors.
 We avoid making changes to our strategy in response to short-term market behavior or outlook, and diligently rebalance portfolios back to policy targets.
 The rigor of such practice allows us to capitalize on inefficiencies, acquire undervalued assets and limit excessive risk-taking.

 Each of these principles is applied to a range of investment options for individuals, corporations and nonprofits establishing funds at SVCF.
 Each option provides a distinct return and risk objective.
 Together, they provide flexibility for allocating assets in alignment with each fund’s charitable goals and risk tolerance.

-The graph below compares SVCF performance of the Endowment, Long-Term Growth and Social Impact pools to a peer group of 97 community foundations, for the period ending June 30, 2017.
-SVCF performance exceeds the median return of this peer group over all time periods.
+The graph below compares SVCF performance of the Endowment, Long-Term Growth and Social Impact pools to a peer group of 141 community foundations, for the period ending December, 31, 2018.
+SVCF performance exceeds or meets the median return of this peer group over all time periods.

 We remain committed to our investment philosophy and fiduciary duties in support of the charitable goals of our donors, corporate and nonprofit clients.